dialog-semiconductor/BLE_SDK6_examples/connectivity/multirole/Readme.md

 **Note**: Use any android/iPhone BLE scanner to connect/disconnect to/from the DA14531.

+**Note: For the DA14585, using more than 4 active connections, the default value of the #define CFG_RET_DATA_SIZE 2048, needs to changed to 4096, in the user_config.h file.**

 ## Supported use-case for the example

 Below mentioned is the use-case that is supported with this example.
 In future releases, more use-cases will be added especially with regards to the disconnections.